Capitol Records

-Capitol Records, LLC (known legally as Capitol Records, Inc. until 2007) is an American record label distributed by Universal Music Group through its Capitol Music Group imprint.
+Capitol Records, LLC (known legally as Capitol Records, Inc. until 2007), and simply known as Capitol, is an American record label owned by Universal Music Group through its Capitol Music Group imprint.
 It was founded as the first West Coast-based record label of note in the United States in 1942 by Johnny Mercer, Buddy DeSylva, and Glenn E. Wallichs.
 Capitol was acquired by British music conglomerate EMI as its North American subsidiary in 1955.
-EMI was acquired by Universal Music Group in 2012, and was merged with the company a year later, making Capitol and the Capitol Music Group both distributed by UMG.
-The label's circular headquarters building is a recognized landmark of Hollywood, California.
+EMI was acquired by Universal Music Group in 2012 and was merged with the company a year later, making Capitol and the Capitol Music Group both distributed by UMG.
+The label's circular headquarters building is a recognized landmark of Hollywood, Los Angeles, California.

-Both the label itself and its famous building are sometimes referred to as "The House That Nat Built."
-This refers to one of Capitol's most famous artists, Nat King Cole.
-Capitol is also well known as the U.S. record label of the Beatles, especially during the years of Beatlemania in America from 1964 to 1967.